 Case Study 1: AI Chatbot with Extended Memory

 An open-source chatbot project used a fine-tuned LLaMA model with an extended context window.
 This allowed it to maintain a coherent conversation over dozens of turns, remembering user preferences and past issues discussed.
-This significantly improved user satisfaction compared to previous versions with limited memory.
+This significantly improved user satisfaction compared to previous versions with limited memory, showcasing the power of a free llm with largest context window.

 Case Study 2: Document Analysis Agent